IABTechLab/uid2-client-python/README.md

-# Uid2 Client Python
+# UID2 SDK for Python

 The UID 2 Project is subject to Tech Lab IPR’s Policy and is managed by the IAB Tech Lab Addressability Working Group and Privacy & Rearc Commit Group.
-Please review the governance rules [here](https://github.com/IABTechLab/uid2-core/blob/master/Software%20Development%20and%20Release%20Procedures.md)
+Please review [the governance rules](https://github.com/IABTechLab/uid2-core/blob/master/Software%20Development%20and%20Release%20Procedures.md).

-Client SDK for working with UID2 services.
+This SDK simplifies integration with UID2 for those using Python.

+## Dependencies

-SDK supports Python 3.6 and above.
+This SDK supports Python 3.6 and above.

 ## Quick Start

-Connect to the UID2 service, refresh encryption keys and use those to decrypt an advertising ID from an advertising token:
+Connect to the UID2 service, refresh the encryption keys, and then use the keys to decrypt an advertising token, to arrive at the corresponding advertising ID:

 ```
 from uid2_client import Uid2Client, decrypt_token